lisaphillips06/GetCleanDataCourseProject/codebook.md

 The set of variables that were estimated from these signals are:

-mean(): Mean value for each activity and subject std(): Standard deviation for each activity and subject
+mean(): Mean value for each subject in each activity, in Hz std(): Standard deviation for each subject in each activity, in Hz

 An explanation of the feature selection process is included below.